 Schedule and organize digital signage

-With Ditto, you can schedule start and end times for your digital signage and set the duration of each piece of content.
-Follow these steps to schedule and organize digital signage content here.
+With Ditto, you can schedule start and end times for your digital signage, set the duration of each piece of content and organize your items in the signage list.
+Follow these steps to schedule, organize and organize digital signage content here.

 Loop videos used for digital signage

 You can loop videos for a specific duration before your signage moves to the next item of content in a list.
 Select the number of loops you prefer in the dropdown next to your video.

 If you'd like a single video to loop infinitely, you can do this by creating a list with a single video file.
 When the video finishes, it will start over.

 Looping indicates how many times a video in a list will play before your signage displays the next item of content in the list.

 Scheduling indicates the specific point in time when an item in a digital signage list will be displayed on your receiver.

 When sending digital signage content to more than one receiver, syncing these items will depend on the internet connection on the network and when the items are first downloaded to the receiver.
 Once the items are downloaded to the Ditto receiver, the items will start playing immediately as digital signage.